lucid-kv/lucid-sharp/README.md

 # lucid-csharp

-Lucid wrapper for the C# language.
+Lucid KV wrapper for the C# language.

 ### Dependency Injection